jpalardy/vim-slime/assets/doc/targets/neovim.md

-## List Prompted Configuration
+## Menu Prompted Configuration

-To be prompted with a numbered list of all available terminals which the user can select from by inputting a number, or, if the mouse is enabled, clicking on an entry, set `g:slime_menu_config` to a nonzero value.
+To be prompted with a numbered menu of all available terminals which the user can select from by inputting a number, or, if the mouse is enabled, clicking on an entry, set `g:slime_menu_config` to a nonzero value.

 ```vim
 let g:slime_input_list=1